 Who Should Use the 70% Rule?

-The 70% rule is a great tool and most relevant when the property is being purchased by real estate investors, also known as fix and flip investors, for the purpose of flipping the property for profit.
+Real estate investors, commonly referred to as fix and flip investors, find the 70% rule to be a valuable tool, especially when purchasing a property with the intention of flipping it for profit.
 The 70% rule is less relevant for a family looking to buy their first home.
 They are buying the property as an investment, but it’s not

 one they plan on house flipping in order to make money.
 The most important thing to remember is the number one rule in real estate – location, location, location.
 Households with a lower income have less money to spend on repairs and can’t buy more expensive properties which means they are typically not in as high of demand for reselling or flipping.